 For cruises in Africa you cannot go past Botswana’s Chobe River.
 There are luxury houseboats offering two and three night itineraries to choose from.

-If boating is something you’d like to try in Africa, we can easily incorporate it into your itinerary.
+If boating holidays is Africa are something you’d like to try, we can easily incorporate it into your itinerary.
 There are half, full or multi day boating holidays in Africa to choose from.

-It’s easy to incorporate a half, full or multi day boat holiday in Africa as part of your overall safari holiday and fishing too is available throughout the continent in most of the countries in which we specialise.
+It’s easy to incorporate a half, full or multi day boating holidays in Africa as part of your overall safari holiday and fishing too is available throughout the continent in most of the countries in which we specialise.

 There really is something for everyone from relaxed sailing and casual fishing to fast paced rafting and adrenalin tiger fishing.
 Use live bait or cast lures, anything is possible in Africa.
 So your entire holiday does not have to centre around boating and fishing in Africa, it can simply be one of many experiences you savour on safari holiday.